Brouse History, Family Crest & Coats of Arms

-Important Dates for the Brouse family
+Early History of the Brouse family

 This web page shows only a small excerpt of our Brouse research.
 Another 173 words (12 lines of text) covering the years 1150, 1274, 1329 and are included under the topic Early Brouse History in all our PDF Extended History products and printed products wherever possible.

 Brouse Spelling Variations

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Bruce, Brus (Gaelic), Bruys, Bruse and others.